amj133/dream_journal/README.md

 ## Deployment

-To get set up on our deployed heroku app, visit the application [DreamJournal](https://cryptic-ravine-32891.herokuapp.com/), and register for an account.
+To get set up on the deployed heroku app, visit the application [DreamJournal](https://cryptic-ravine-32891.herokuapp.com/), and register for an account.

 ## Contributing